lampions/lampions-browser-extension/README.md

 ```

 to install all dependencies, and build the extension, placing the unpackaged
-extension on the `addon` directory.
+extension in the `addon` directory.

 ## Installation